Top 5 Best Microsoft Office Alternatives of 2023

 Platforms: Any computer with a modern browser and an internet connection

-Office Online is an excellent free Office alternative for anyone who needs a simple solution, as the freeware Microsoft Office alternative’s apps are limited in features.
+Office Online is an excellent free Office alternative for anyone who needs a simple solution (since Microsoft Office alternative’s apps are limited in features).

 Pros: